ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-taylor-series.md

 We can characterize this remainder function in a variety of approximate and explicit ways.
 Each one having its own uses.

 #### Peano Form
-The Peano form of the remainder highlights that the error approaches zero the closer one is to the center point of the Taylor polynomial:
+The Peano form of the remainder highlights that the error approaches zero the closer the function is evaluated to the center point $a$ of the Taylor polynomial:

 $$R_k(x)=h_k(x)(x-a)^k$$